Frequently Asked Questions

 Note: The term ‘Clinical Psychologist’ is a legally protected title for someone who has completed doctoral level training and is fully registered with the Health & Care Professions Council (HCPC).
 The term ‘psychologist’ is not a legally protected title.
 When looking for a therapist, it is crucial to research the qualifications, experience and their registration before commencing therapy.
 You can check the HCPC register here.

-• The first appointment will be an assessment.
-This is a chance for you to share your story and discuss what you have been struggling with recently.
+The first few appointments will be an 'assessment phase'.
+This is a chance for you to share your story about what has brought you to therapy.
 Here, I will ask you questions about what you are struggling with and some other questions about your life.
 We can then discuss a suitable treatment approach and how we might be able to work together.

 In terms of what the therapy sessions will be like, this really depends.
 I can draw on evidence-based psychological approaches to help you to achieve your goals.